 The river holds a special place here, and picturesque riverside walks watching the morning wildlife gently come to life, or wandering flower-filled woodlands in Spring will bring simple pleasures and lasting memories.

 All Milne Graden properties benefit from the use of the Tails of the Tweed Dog Park in the estate’s former Victorian kitchen garden.
 Sitting on the route of the mapped walks which run around the estate, this bright, sunny spot is a perfect space for relaxation while your furry friend can play and run freely within the safety of this enclosed space.
 A range of dog agility obstacles and toys are sure to add some extra fun!

-Sitting room with two seater sofa, wood burner (logs are provided), flat screen TV with DVD player.
+Sitting room with two-seater sofa, wood burner (ample supply of provided), TV with DVD player.
 Small table with dining space for two.

 Kitchen with stainless steel electric oven and ceramic hob, integrated 3/4 dishwasher, refrigerator with small freezer box (no additional freezer facility is provided), and microwave.
 There is an external utility room with a sink and washing machine/dryer.